exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     Reading through the Athena and Presto documentation you will realize that while `LIMIT` in general is supported `LIMIT_WITH_OFFSET` is not.
     The unit test reflects that.

-    Run the test and it must fail, since you did not implement the the capability reporting method yet.
+    Run the test, and it must fail, since you did not implement the capability reporting method yet.

 1. Now **implement the main capabilities part of the `createCapabilityList()` method** in the `<Your_dialect_name>SqlDialect.java` class so that it returns the main capabilities you added to the test.
     We use a builder and an `addMain()` method to add capabilities.